mikegcox/vintagemoto/pages/02.notes/a-motocross-wedding/item.md

 ![Foot Pegs](foot-pegs.jpg?cropResize800,800){.img-responsive}
 ### This picture really showcases how narrow the foot pegs are.

 I pulled up to the start line, with some trepidation, and decided to just hold it wide open down the start hill… Just to see how it would feel.
 All feelings of awkwardness vanished as soon as I cracked the throttle.
 The engine was a lot more snappy than I had anticipated, having incredible power in the midrange.
 As I roared down the hill and came to the uphill, first corner, I didn’t back down.
 The bike no longer felt alien to me, I had become completely at home.
 I hit the first jump, the bike didn’t do anything unexpected.
-I will admit, I was a little hard on the clutch as many years of four stroke riding has made me forget how to ride a two stroke a bit.
+I will admit, I was a little hard on the clutch as many years of four-stroke riding has made me forget how to ride a two-stroke a bit.
 I kept a finger on the clutch most of the time, and would feather it now and then to get me back into the power.
 When it came to the 110 foot jump I didn’t hesitate.
 I hit the outside line and approached the ramp with a lot of speed.
 As I usually do, I backed off a little going over the ramp to just make it to the landing ramp.
 (I had come pretty close to overjumping the jump a few times, and watched My Dad almost do it as well)

 ![](https://youtu.be/xXik70IrQBw)
 ### Some onboard footage of jumping 110’ on the Suzuki, I put the jumping portion in slow motion so you can really appreciate the distance covered.